theNicelander/ck3_blood_mage/docs/README.md

 # Overview

 # Lifedrain
-Drain the life force from a prisoner, prolonging your life
+Drain the Lifeforce from a prisoner, prolonging your life

 # Popup from lifedrain
 <img src="screenshots/lifedrain-event.jpg"/>